paulresdat/ServiceCollection/README.md

         'password': 'password123',
         'database': 'sysdb',
     })
-    # register your singletons
+    # register your singletons, in this case they do not have interfaces
     sc.singletons([CsvMaker, SqlConnection])
-    # build the service provider
+    # build the service provider, returns the IServiceProvider interface
     sp = sc.build_service_provider()
     # get your main service, your single entry point
     csv = sp.get_service(CsvMaker)